jlu5/SupyPlugins/README.md

 ##### RhymeZone
 - Fetches rhymes from http://rhymezone.com/.
+    - Unsupported on Python 2 due to string encoding issues.

 ##### SupyMisc
 - Some assorted commands that don't seem to fit anywhere else.